cityofaustin/atd-prefect/docs/01-basics.md

 from your machine, or you can let the GitHub Actions do it for you.

 What happens when you register a flow?
-From Prefect, we can read:
+From Prefect, we read:

 > When you register a Flow, your code is securely stored on your infrastructure — your code never leaves your execution environment and is never sent to Prefect Cloud.
 Instead, Flow metadata is sent to Prefect Cloud for scheduling and orchestration.

 To let GH actions register the file just merge your file into the github main branch.
-For specific details about how to work the branches and PRs world go to the DevOps section of this documentation.
+For specific details about how to work the branches and PRs world go to the DevOps section (page no. 10) of this documentation.

 To register the flow yourself, there is the `prefect register` command: